BlockchainCommons/Learning-FROST-from-the-Command-Line/02_2_Creating_FROST_Secret_Shares_with_TDG.md

 ```
 % trusted-dealer -t 2 -n 3 Generating 3 shares with threshold 2...
-Public key package written to public-key-package.json Key package for
+Public key package written to public-key-package.json
-participant
+Key package for participant
 0100000000000000000000000000000000000000000000000000000000000000
-written to key-package-1.json Key package for participant
+written to key-package-1.json
+Key package for participant
 0200000000000000000000000000000000000000000000000000000000000000
-written to key-package-2.json Key package for participant
+written to key-package-2.json
+Key package for participant
 0300000000000000000000000000000000000000000000000000000000000000
-written to key-package-3.json ``` It generates four files: ``` % ls
+written to key-package-3.json
-key-package-1.json key-package-3.json key-package-2.json
-public-key-package.json
 ```

-All of the key material is stored as files:
+All of the key material is stored as four files that it generates:
 ```
 % ls
 key-package-1.json	key-package-3.json